-For the 2016-17 season, we have scheduled four online rounds along with an in-person final round comprised of qualifying teams (based on individual and school performance in the online rounds).
+For the 2018 season, we have scheduled four online rounds for individual participates along with an in-person final round comprised of qualifying teams (based on individual and school performance in the online rounds).
 To participate in the online rounds, simply click the "Register Now" button at the top-right of this site and follow the instructions there.
 The dates and times for each round are as follows:

 - Online Round 1: Friday, January 26th, 2018 from 3:30 pm to 6:30 pm ET

 - Online Round 2: Friday, February 23rd, 2018 from 3:30 pm to 6:30 pm ET

 While everyone is free to enter and participate in the online rounds, you must currently be a student in a Canadian primary or secondary school to be eligible for prizes.
 To participate in the in-person final round, your school's team(s) must obtain permission from your teacher supervisor and/or principal.
 Further details will be posted here later in the year.

 General Rules and Format